dabeaz-course/practical-python/Notes/03_Program_organization/06_Design_discussion.md

 >>>
 ```

-With flexibility comes power and with power comes responsibility.
-Sometimes you'll
-need to be careful.
+Yes, you'll need to be careful.
+Could you add a safety check to avoid this?

 ### Exercise 3.18: Fixing existing functions